kayway/kayway.github.io/_posts/2019-07-21-RoboBear-Character.md

 ## Head

-{% include gallery-head caption="Head sculpture in blender." %}
+{% include galleryHead caption="Head sculpture in blender." %}

 This was very difficult for me and had to research many different kind of heads from bears to humans and even robots.
 The eye was easy just used a simple UV sphere and used a boolean join to the head.